DominikBerniak/BorrowMe/README.md

   }
 }
 ```
--Don't forget to inculde your server name
+- Don't forget to inculde your server name
 3. Generate databases
 - open Package Manager Console and make sure "Default project" is set to "Api"
 - type "update-database"